nabiltntn/deploy-meteor-on-openshift/README.md

 The first thing to do is to create an application on OpenShift.
 You need to use `Do-It-Yourself 0.1` which is a boileprate you can customize to make it support Meteor.
-Openshift creates a Git repository that you will clone on your machine to commit your Meteop app bundle on it.
+Openshift creates a Git repository that you will clone on your machine to commit your Meteor app bundle on it.

-Then, you need to add the follwing 'cartidiges' :
+Then, you need to add the following 'cartidiges' :
 + MongoDB 2.4
 + Cron 1.4 : to lunch so recurent tasks like checking application state
 + If your Meteor application uses Spiderable package to make it SEO friendly, you